Previous Page

 11210 SWI Child Protective Investigations (CPI) Screeners

-Screeners review certain CPI intakes regarding abuse, neglect, and exploitation to determine assignment for investigation, alternative response, or closure.
+Screeners review certain CPI intakes to assess for progression to alternative response, investigation, or closure.
 Screeners make decisions about the following:

 • Intake prioritization.